Volvo B10M: B10MD/D10M

-A double-decker version of the B10M was developed for Strathclyde PTE in 1981.
-It was launched in early 1982, with a downrated engine from the coach, and was named Citybus (also known unofficially as B10MD or D10M).
-Most early examples were bodied by Alexander Coachbuilders, who provided a modified version - common to all Volvo double-deck chassis bodied by the company after 1980 - of their popular and attractive R type bodywork.
-Eastern Scottish and Fife Scottish bought many of these early versions in 1985–1987.
-Two were exported in 1984, one of them to Singapore Bus Service and the other to Kowloon Motor Bus, but was destroyed by fire in 1988.
+A double-decker version of the B10M was developed in the United Kingdom for Strathclyde PTE in 1981.
+It was launched in early 1982 as a successor to the front-engined Volvo Ailsa B55, with a downrated engine from the B10M coach, and was named Citybus (also known unofficially as B10MD or D10M).
+The bus was 9,514 mm in length, possessed a six-cylinder, 9.6 litre THD100 engine, and was offered with either a Voith or ZF automatic gearbox.
+Most early examples were bodied by Walter Alexander Coachbuilders, who provided a modified version – common to all Volvo double-deck chassis bodied by the company after 1980 – of their popular and attractive R type bodywork, as used initially on the Ailsa (and characterised by a large black front grille).
+Eastern Scottish and Fife Scottish bought many of these early versions between 1985 and 1987.
+Two were exported in 1984, one of them to Singapore Bus Services (SBS) and the other to Kowloon Motor Bus (KMB).
+The KMB B10MD bus was destroyed by fire in 1988.

 The Citybus lasted until the end of B10M production but fell out of favour after Volvo re-engineered the Leyland Olympian as the Volvo Olympian in 1993.
+586 examples were built for 32 operators in the UK, with the last batch received by Nottingham City Transport in 1997.
+Alexander bodied the majority of them, supplying 336 to 23 operators between 1984 and 1993.
+The three biggest customers of the Citybus were Strathclyde PTE (which bought 101 Citybuses between 1984 and 1990), London & Country (74) and Nottingham City Transport (46).

 B9M

 The B9M was launched in 1982 as a light-weight, stripped-down, budget version of the standard B10M.
 It was available as B9M-46, B9M-50, B9M-55 and B9M-60.
 Although technically not a successor to the B57, it found more or less the same place in the markets where it was available.
 The B9M had the same 9.6-litre engine as the B10M, but at lower outputs.
 It sold well in the Nordic countries, with the exception of Denmark, where only a few were sold.
 The model was available at least past 1996.

 In the United Kingdom, the B9M-46 was sold as a shorter 9.5 to 9.7 metre version of the B10M from 1985.